 Communal Contribution Tax

 - is a fixed monthly cost paid by a physical and legal entity, owner or user of a residential living space, office space, garage space, construction area.
 The amount of the communal contribution tax is set by a local authority according to the type of a real estate, its size (m2) and location.
+For the amount of the charge for a particular type of business premises it is necessary to contact the local government.

 Overview of the amount of communal contribution tax in selected Croatian cities